OfficeDev/office-js-docs-pr/docs/tutorials/word-tutorial.md

 ## Format text

-In this step of the tutorial, you'll apply a built-in style to text, apply and custom style to text, and change the font of text.
+In this step of the tutorial, you'll apply a built-in style to text, apply a custom style to text, and change the font of text.

 ### Apply a built-in style to text